Common Name(s): Northern White Cedar, Eastern Arborvitae

 Shrinkage: Radial: 2.2%, Tangential: 4.9%, Volumetric: 7.2%, T/R Ratio: 2.2

-Color/Appearance: Heartwood is a pale brown or tan color, while the narrow sapwood is nearly white.
+Color/Appearance: Heartwood is pale brown or tan, while the narrow sapwood is nearly white.
 Numerous small knots are common in the wood.

-Grain/Texture: Grain is usually straight, with a fine, even grain, and closed pores.
+Grain/Texture: Grain is usually straight, with a fine, even texture.
+Moderate natural luster.

 Endgrain: Resin canals absent; earlywood to latewood transition gradual, color contrast medium; tracheid diameter small to very small; zonate parenchyma.